werefkin/app4rent/README.md

 ---

-# 🏡 Bright 2-Room Apartment with Underground Parking in Linz-Urfahr (Gründberg)
+# 🏡 Bright 2-Room Apartment with Underground Parking in Linz-Urfahr/St. Magdalena (Gründberg)

 This bright and well-maintained 2-room apartment with approx. 49 m² is located on the 2nd floor of a residential building in Linz-Urfahr.
 The rooms are full of natural light (big windows) and warm – ideal for a comfortable home.